Why Today’s Organizations Need to Embrace Flexibility in the Workplace

 Offering greater flexibility in workplace arrangements doesn’t just benefit individual employees.
 The businesses and organizations they work for benefit, too – primarily in the areas of increased productivity and attracting, retaining, and engaging top talent.

-1. Increased Productivity.
+1. Increased productivity.

-2. Enhanced Recruiting and Retention of Top Talent.
+2. Enhanced recruiting and retention of talent.

-In addition to enhanced productivity, flexibility in the workplace helps organizations retain their existing talent, boost morale, and attract new talent.
+In addition to enhanced productivity, offering flexibility in the workplace helps organizations retain their existing talent, boost morale, and attract new talent.
 If employees can work from anywhere, then senior HR leaders and recruiters can cast a wide net to find the best talent available.